sag-enhanced/browser-extension/README.md

 ## Building

+Requirements:
+- Node and NPM (anything above >16 should work)
+- Any operating system should work

 1. Run `npm i` to install all dependencies.

-2. For development builds, run `npm run dev`
+2. Run `npm run build` to build (or `npm run dev` for development builds)

-3. For production builds, run `npm run build`.
+The build output will be in the `out` directory.

 ## Development build